You were told to think outside the box, but nobody handed you the tools

 Start by writing down everything you assume to be true about the problem.
 If you’re improving team meetings, your assumptions might include: meetings need an agenda, meetings should happen weekly, everyone must be present.
 Now reverse each one.
 What if meetings had no agenda?
 What if they happened daily for five minutes instead of weekly for an hour?
 What if only two people attended?

-Faqih and colleagues combined brainstorming activities, lateral thinking techniques, and design thinking exercises in a 12-week study and found statistically significant improvements in creative thinking [3].
-Assumption reversal sits at the intersection of lateral thinking and design thinking – it forces you to question the problem itself before solving it.
+Li and Yu studied collaborative learning interventions that combined brainstorming activities, lateral thinking techniques, and design thinking exercises, and linked them to gains in creative thinking and problem-solving [3].
+Assumption reversal sits at the intersection of lateral thinking and design thinking.
+It forces you to question the problem itself before solving it.

-“Collaborative interventions integrating brainstorming, lateral thinking, and design thinking led to statistically significant improvements in creative thinking skills.” – Faqih et al., Thinking Skills and Creativity [3]
+“Collaborative interventions integrating brainstorming, lateral thinking, and design thinking were associated with improvements in creative thinking skills.”
+Li & Yu, Thinking Skills and Creativity [3]

 This technique pairs well with building a growth mindset.
 Assumption reversal strips away the invisible rules that constrain problem-solving, revealing solution spaces that conventional analysis never reaches.